hashiprobr/nfp-java-rest/README.md

 ...because no HTTP method has been implemented for this endpoint.

-Before continuing, please note that **any change to the endpoints require a server restart**.
+Before continuing, please note that **any change to the endpoints requires a server restart**.

 ### Implementing HTTP methods